Save big (up to $1,875) on small business tools with our free membership, business.com+

 Menus

-When it comes to color, it isn’t just about setting a mood on your menu, according to branding expert and marketing manager at The Big Phone Store, Brandon Wilkes.
+When it comes to color, it isn’t just about setting a mood, according to branding expert Brandon Wilkes, head of SEO at M3.agency.
 It can also be a strategic tool to highlight specific dishes or specials.
-Wilkes suggests using pops of color, such as red text for a particular dish, to grab diners’ attention subconsciously and make them more likely to order it.
+Wilkes suggests using pops of color, such as red text for a particular menu item, to subtly grab diners’ attention and make them more likely to order it.

 Plating